 RubyMine provides rich navigation capabilities to explore projects of any sizes.
-You can navigate between files, go to declarations, search entities of any types, etc.
+You can navigate between files, go to declarations, search entities of any types, and so on.

 Go to declaration

 Go to declaration allows you to navigate to the declaration of a symbol from any symbol usage.
-To see this capability in action, open the /app/views/users/new.html.erb file using the Project view.
-Place the caret next to the :email symbol and press Ctrl+B.
+To see this capability in action, press Ctrl+Shift+N, start typing users_controller, select the users_controller.rb file and click Enter.

-You'll jump to the corresponding field in the schema.rb file.
+You'll jump to the class declaration in the user.rb file.

 Note that you can jump not only to project entities but to definitions within external libraries (which are gems in our case).
-For instance, scroll-up in the schema.rb file.
-Keeping Ctrl (⌘ for macOS) pressed, hover your mouse pointer over the define method.
+For instance, keeping Ctrl pressed, hover your mouse pointer over the has_many method.
 When the method turns into a hyperlink, click it without releasing the key.

 RubyMine will open the method definition within the ActiveRecord Rails module.

-Scroll down to the edit action, place the caret next to it and press Alt+F7.
-In the Find window, you can explore the places where this method is used.
+Let’s demonstrate the Find usages feature.
+In the app/controllers/users_controller.rb file, scroll down to the edit action, place the caret next to it and press Alt+F7.
+In the Find window, you can explore the places where this action is used.

 Navigate between Rails entities